ncatlab/nlab-content/pages/9/8/0/1/21089/content.md

 (09:51) We just have to keep hoping for the best.

-Q: In the late 90s you wrote in Scientific American and also in your book on M-theory: "Future historians may judge the late 20th century as a time when theorists were like children playing on the sea shore, diverting themselves with the smoother pebbles or prettier shells of superstrings, while the great ocean of M-theory lay undiscovered before them."
+Q: In the late 90s you wrote in Scientific American $[$[Duff 98](#Duff98)$]$ and also in your book on M-theory
+$[$[Duff 99](#Duff99)$]$: "Future historians may judge the late 20th century as a time when theorists were like children playing on the sea shore, diverting themselves with the smoother pebbles or prettier shells of superstrings, while the great ocean of M-theory lay undiscovered before them."
 How do you look at his prediction 20 years into the 21st century?

 Duff: